 About the Religion and Culture course block

 Explore complex societies and cultures, past and present, through the lens of religious belief and practice.
-In these courses, you examine the impact of past traditions, practices, beliefs, and identities on contemporary cultures.
+In these courses, you study the impact of past traditions, practices, beliefs, and identities on diverse contemporary cultures.
 Engaging with sources and methods of analysis from diverse fields such as religious studies, history, art, archaeology, gender studies, politics, and economics, you learn how to combine multiple perspectives and methodologies to reach a more nuanced understanding of the role of religion throughout history.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.